cyrilBenningerHEIG/ManeventMobile/README.md

 The application starts at the PORT:8100 of your local server : [http://localhost:8100](http://localhost:8100).

 If you want to use the application on smartphone, you should run the application in a developer mode.
 We are using a [Ionic DevApp] utility for that.
-Use "ionic serve --devapp" instead of "ionic start" and locate it on the Ionic Dev application.
+Use "ionic serve --devapp" instead of "ionic start" and locate it on the Ionic Dev application [https://ionicframework.com/docs/appflow/devapp].

 ## User Guide